Hablamos Español

 Adoption or Foster Care

-Adoption is the legal process of establishing a legal parent-child relationship when the adopting parent is not the child’s biological or birth parent.
+Adoption is the legal process of establishing a legal parent-child relationship when the adoptive parent is not the child’s biological or birth parent.
 The adoption process can be emotionally and legally complex, so it’s best to understand how adoption works beforehand so you can make the right decisions for yourself or your family.

 Emancipation